This article is continued from the previous page… Click here to jump Back to the Beginning.

 A hard plate is important, but doesn’t add much security to a gun safe with inadequate steel.

 The point of a hard plate is to protect the most vulnerable area of the safe to direct access.
 However this only really works if the steel of a gun safe is thick enough that drilling holes is time consuming.

 Hard plates are a common marketing point on gun safes.
-It is much cheaper to include a small mythical kryptonite plate hardened to 10,000 Rockwell C than it is to put more actual steel in the walls and door.
+It is much cheaper to include a small magical kryptonite plate hardened to 10,000 Rockwell C, than it is to put more actual steel in the walls and door.
 Instead of talking about how thin the steel sheet in their safe is, they distract you by bragging about the hard plate.